pardahlman/RawRabbit/README.md

 * _Publish_, _subscribe_, and _request_/_response_ (a.k.a `RPC`) async
 * Targets [dnx runtime](https://github.com/aspnet/dnx) `dnx451` as well as `net451`
 * Everything is plugable!
-Register any custom types with dependecy injection from `Microsoft.Framework.DependencyInjection`
+Register any custom types with dependecy injection from `Microsoft.Extensions.DependencyInjection`
-* Easy-piecy configuration with `Microsoft.Framework.Configuration` (but support for old skool, too)
+* Easy-piecy configuration with `Microsoft.Extensions.Configuration` (but support for old skool, too)

 ## Quick introduction
 The ambision with `RawRabbit` is to provide a simple interface for performing some of the basic things that you typically want to do when working with RabbitMq.
 Therefore, it is shipped with out-of-the-box functionality for _Publish/Suscibe_ and _Request/Response_.
 For more information about how to customization, keep on reading.